microspectrometer/dev-kit-2020/python/PYTHON.md

 CHROMATION091103
 ```

-If there is no dev-kit connected with serial number `091103`, the
+If there is no dev-kit connected with serial number `091103` (or
+if that dev-kit is already opened in another application), the
 following exception is raised:

 ```python